 - Create a function for users to purchase multiple tickets at once

 - Add a search function, allowing users to easily discover specific events.
-We’ve previously covered this in more detail throughout our How To Build Wikipedia post.
+We’ve previously covered this in more detail in our How To Build Wikipedia post.

 Privacy & Security

-Hiring a developer or dev team to build this app would cost thousands, if not tens-of-thousands of dollars.
-As you launch and grow in users, paid plans allow you to host the app on your own custom domain, and these start as low as $25 per month.
+Hiring a developer or dev team to manage the app development of a Ticketmaster clone would cost thousands, if not tens of thousands, of dollars.
+As you launch and grow in users, paid plans allow you to host the app on your own custom domain, starting from as low as $25 per month.
 Some templates and plugins may cost more, but you can build all the functionality of Ticketmaster without any additional costs.

 Templates

-If you don’t want to build your Quicken Loans clone from scratch, you can purchase one of the templates made by our community members.
+If you don’t want to build your Ticketmaster clone from scratch, you can purchase one of the templates made by our community members.
 Some similar templates include:

 - Events like Eventbrite by Rapid Dev